Aravali Biodiversity Park, Gurgaon

-Aravali diversity-bio Park, Gurgaon, (or Aravalli Biodiversity Park, Gurgaon) spreads over 153.7 hectares, near the Guru Dronacharya metro station in Gurgaon, Haryana, India.
-The park, contains ecologically restored and semi arid land vegetation.
+Aravali diversity-bio Park, Gurgaon (or Aravalli Biodiversity Park, Gurgaon) spreads over 392 acres, near the Guru Dronacharya metro station in Gurgaon, Haryana, India.
+The park contains ecologically restored semiarid-land vegetation.
 The park was opened to the public on World Environment Day, 5 June 2010.
-The park includes a number of trails and a native plant nursery and interpretive displays at the entrance.
-The Park was declared as the first OECM site in the Country of the Environment Minister, Shri Bhupendra Yadav on the 4th February 2021.
-In April 2021, Municipal Corporation of Gurugram signed a Memorandum of Understanding (MOU) with Hero MotoCorp Ltd to maintain the park for 10 year.
+It includes a number of trails and a native plant nursery and interpretive displays at the entrance.
+In 2022, the park was declared India's first OECM site, a tag given by the IUCN to areas that are not protected but support rich biodiversity.
+In April 2021, Municipal Corporation of Gurugram signed a Memorandum of Understanding (MOU) with Hero MotoCorp Ltd to maintain the park for ten years.

 Plant and animal life

 The natural vegetation of the park falls within the Northern Tropical Dry Deciduous Forest (including Anogeissus pendula and Boswellia forest edaphic sub-types) and Northern Tropical Thorn Forest types recognised by Champion and Seth.
 The park has over 300 species of native plants, including a large number of arid region lithophytes.

 Over 185 bird species are reported from the park, which is an eBird hotspot.
 A recent study found a wide variety of native bird species using the park, with ecologically restored areas showed higher encounter rates of birds than unrestored areas with weeds.
 Reptiles like Bengal monitor and mammals like northern or five-striped palm squirrel, nilgai, golden jackal, Indian hare, common palm civet, and Indian grey mongoose, are found in the park.